I Know What You See: Power Side-Channel Attack on Convolutional Neural Network Accelerators: Threat Model

 \textbf{Capability:} Firstly, we assume attackers are knowledgeable about the structure of the neural network and the input image size, but not the detailed parameters in the network.
 To be specific, for the targeted first convolution layer, the attackers need to know its filter size, number of input feature maps, and number of output feature maps.
-We consider this assumption practical because many image-related tasks adopt existing neural network architecture (e.g., VGG-16/19 and ResNet) whose structure is fixed and public.
-Secondly, adversaries can acquire the power trace with high resolution of the DNN accelerator either by oscilloscope measurement or power-monitoring Trojan.
-Thirdly, according to the ability of freely launching inference operation, we further divide the adversaries into two categories: \emph{passive adversary} and \emph{active adversary}.
+Secondly, adversaries can acquire the power trace of the DNN accelerator in high resolution either by oscilloscope measurement or power-monitoring Trojan.
+We consider these two assumptions practical because firstly, many image-related tasks adopt existing neural network architecture (e.g., VGG-16/19 and ResNet) whose structure (including number of layers and configurations of each layer) is fixed and public and secondly, from the perspective of insiders, it is easy to implant Trojans or measurement circuits to get the power traces at runtime.
+Thirdly, according to the ability of launching inference operation freely, we further divide the adversaries into two categories: \emph{passive adversary} and \emph{active adversary}.
 Passive adversary can only eavesdrop on the power consumption when an input is processed by the DNN accelerator at inference stage.
-Active adversary has an extra ability of profiling the relationship between power and input pixels by freely launching inference operation with arbitrary inputs on the targeted accelerator.
+Active adversary has an extra capability of profiling the relationship between power and input pixels by freely launching inference operation with arbitrary inputs on the targeted accelerator.
 The profiling phase can only be carried out prior to any actual calculation of user's private data.
+The main difference between passive and active attackers is the time that they get access to the power channel of the accelerator.
+We regard both attackers are realistic as only if they are physically accessible to the accelerator.